bannastre/crisis/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+## What is this?

+Crisis is an API to query a database of Key Workers during a public health crisis.

 ### [TLDR] Getting Up & Running

 - pull down the repo with `git clone git@gitlab.spokedev.xyz:crisis/crisis-backend.git`